On general AI: we're not close

-Say, for argument’s sake, that we were somehow able to simulate the virus down to its very molecules.
+Say, for argument’s sake, that we were somehow able to simulate a virus down to its very molecules.
 Would that be more accurate or more true?
 Where do we stop?
 If we don’t simulate “all the way down”, could we truly simulate a virus?
 What does “all the way down” actually mean, and can we ever peer deep enough into atoms to know everything that is going on?
-What are we losing if we “truncate” a potentially gigantic amount of atomic data from our simulation?
+What are we losing if we “cut out” an inconceivable amount of atomic data from our simulation?

 We could potentially divide time into an infinite number of tiny intervals.
 We do not know if there is any base indivisibility to time, and it may be infinitely divisible.
 You can observe the continuous state of a neuron at a timestamp of 1, 1.1, 1.11, 1.111, and 1.1111.
 Each of these states are slightly different, unique, and it’s unclear how “small” this divisibility can go.
 You can think of this as the time version of the size-scale problem above.

 In contrast, computers work in discrete time units that are described as instructions per second, governed by a central clock.
 Even if we create a very, very fast computer, how much data are we losing in between these discrete instructions, data which exists inside of and affects every cell?
 No matter how fast our computers are, each processor is still fundamentally sequential, and thus would not be able to simulate a nearly infinite amount of data that occurs in continuous time in a single neuron.